 Reporting such interesting topics, this book begins in a very promising way.

 Speaking of the chapters, it includes information regarding curriculum options, teaching reading, teaching writing, tailoring, teaching arithmetic, computers and so on, while you enjoy your experience of homeschooling.
 Each of these chapters ends with a summary of the major points and a list of other resources like books, magazines, etc.

 All in all, this book is a cheerleader.
 The author has carefully spent a lot of time telling you about the importance of homeschooling for your child(ren).
 Considering the amount of grief, you might get from your acquaintances, and there needs to be someone to cheer you up on how it’s not a bad thing!
 This book plays the role.

-Truly inspirational, Homeschooling: The Early Years is all you need to realise that homeschooling isn’t as complicated as you thought it would be.
+Truly inspirational, Homeschooling: The Early Years is all you need to realize that homeschooling isn’t as complicated as you thought it would be.
 In fact, it’s quite fun!

 - The book is based on complete research on homeschooling parents

-- Instils a life-long love for learning from an early age
+- Instills a life-long love for learning from an early age

 - The teaching of arithmetic becomes fun, without any fear